 What is a memorial?
 Is it a stone monument in a village?
 Poppies filling the moat of the Tower of London?
 How about a pincushion?

 Understanding how people used to mourn tells us how people still do.
-It is a big public event like the shutting of the DLI Museum that causes us to realise that the majority of remembrance is privately carried out by individuals and families holding onto memories of their loved ones.
+It is a big public event like the shutting of the DLI Museum, or the popularity of Europeana 1914-18, that causes us to realise that the majority of remembrance is privately carried out by individuals and families holding onto memories of their loved ones.
 These remembrances only come to public attention when something major happens that forces families to speak out and claim their heritage: most of the time those who died are quietly remembered at home.
 My research historicises this and seeks to put memorial practices back into their proper context, while creating a conversation with local people and groups about what a memorial is and how they are still important today.

 Ann-Marie Foster is a 3rd year PhD candidate at Northumbria University, working on a thesis titled ‘The Ephemera of Remembrance in the Wake of War and Disaster, 1899-1939’ funded by the AHRC Heritage Consortium and supervised by Dr James McConnel and Dr Jenny Macleod.
 She was awarded a 2017 Gerda Henkel scholarship by the Historial de la Grande Guerre.
 In 2016 she catalogued First World War ephemera for the British Library as part of their PhD placement scheme.